Mountain irrigation and lawn at elevation in Colorado

 If you recorded mostly A answers

 Start with irrigation.
 Coverage and honest schedules usually come before cosmetic turf rescue.
-Read our irrigation page, then use contact with photos of heads, controller screens, and any new lighting trenches that might have shifted buried lines over winter.
+Read our irrigation page, then pair it with late April irrigation startup in the high country and water conservation through proper irrigation practices for scheduling habits that protect pipes at altitude.
+Use contact with photos of heads, controller screens, and any trenches that might have shifted buried lines over winter.

 If you recorded mostly B answers

 Start with lawn care.
 Color and density respond to programs instead of single heroic passes.
-Browse lawn care, then mention traffic paths and south walls when you call so visits match real microclimates, not only a front yard average.
+Browse lawn care, then mention traffic paths and south walls when you call so visits match real microclimates, not only a front-yard average.
+If irrigation is still untrusted, fix obvious dry wedges before heavy feeding on cold soil.

 If you recorded mostly C answers